reaver17/reaver17/README.md

                 })
             end
         else
-            -- Send error message to the player if target player is not found player:SendNotification({
+            -- Error message if the target player is not found player:SendNotification({
                 Title = "Error",
                 Text = "Player not found: " .. targetName,